hbc/knowledgebase/misc/FAQs.md

 ### UpSetR plots
 To visualize the overlaps, we use the UpSetR package in R to draw bar plots that demonstrate the overlap, instead of Venn diagrams.
 The bar plots drawn by this package, and their associated annotations, are a cleaner way to demonstrate/observe overlaps.
 Here is brief guide to reading the UpSetR overlap plots:

 *These plots are relatively intuitive for 2 or 3 categories, but can tend to get more complex for >3 categories.
 In all cases, you will find the categories being compared and their size listed below the bar plots on the left.
-As you look to the right (directly below each bar) there are dots with connecting lines that denote which samples the overlap is between, or if there is no overlap (just a dot).
+As you look to the right (directly below each bar) there are dots with connecting lines that denote which categories the overlap is between, or if there is no overlap (just a dot).
 The numbers at the top of the bars denote the size of the overlap.*

 ## ChIP-seq and ATAC-seq